NAKAMURA DENKURÔ IV

 Career:

 1774 ~ 1779: born in Edo.
-He becomes at an early age disciple of the actor Ôtani Hiroji III, who gives him the name of Ôtani Denzô II.
+He became at an early age disciple of the actor Ôtani Hiroji III.

-11th lunar month of 1779: first stage appearance at the Ichimuraza, where he receives the name of Ôtani Tokugorô and plays a child role in the drama "Azuma no Mori Sakae Kusunoki", which celebrates the shûmei of Azuma Tôzô III and Segawa Otome.
+11th lunar month of 1779: first stage appearance at the Ichimuraza, where he received the name of Ôtani Tokugorô [2] and performed as a koyaku in the kaomise drama "Azuma no Mori Sakae Kusunoki", which celebrated the shûmei of Azuma Tôzô III and Segawa Otome.

-1792: he is adopted by Nakamura Kanzaburô XI.
+1792: he was adopted by Nakamura Kanzaburô XI.

-1st lunar month of 1793: Ôtani Tokugorô takes the name of Nakamura Denkurô IV at the Nakamuraza, playing the role of Soga Gorô Tokimune in the new year drama "Saikai Soga Nakamura".
-His stage partners in the roles of Soga Jûrô Sukenari (Gorô's brother) and Kudô Saemon Suketsune (the Soga brothers enemy) are Sawamura Sôjûrô III and Ichikawa Yaozô III.
+1st lunar month of 1793: he took the name of Nakamura Denkurô IV at the Nakamuraza, playing the role of Soga Gorô Tokimune in the new year sogamono drama "Saikai Soga Nakamura"; his stage partners in the roles of Soga Jûrô Sukenari (Gorô's brother) and Kudô Saemon Suketsune (the Soga brothers enemy) were Sawamura Sôjûrô III and Ichikawa Yaozô III.

-1st lunar month of 1795: Denkurô achieves a great success at the Miyakoza, playing the role of Kobayashi no Asahina in the new year sogamono drama "Edo Sunago Kichirei Soga".
-This role is closely associated to the great actor Nakamura Denkurô I.
+1st lunar month of 1795: Denkurô achieved a great success at the Miyakoza, playing the role of Kobayashi no Asahina in the new year sogamono drama "Edo Sunago Kichirei Soga".
+This role was closely associated to the great actor Nakamura Denkurô I.

-1st lunar month of 1796: Denkurô's rank in the Edo hyôbanki, tachiyaku section, is jô-jô (superior - superior) [visual].
+1st lunar month of 1796: Denkurô's rank in the Edo hyôbanki, tachiyaku section, was jô-jô (superior - superior) [visual].

-9th lunar month of 1796: the play "Hikosan Gongen Chikai no Sukedachi" is staged for the first time in Edo, simultaneously at the Kiriza and the Miyakoza; Denkurô plays the role of Kinugawa Yasaburô in the former theater [casting].
+9th lunar month of 1796: the play "Hikosan Gongen Chikai no Sukedachi" was staged for the first time in Edo, simultaneously at the Kiriza and the Miyakoza; Denkurô played the role of Kinugawa Yasaburô in the former theater [casting].

-6th lunar month of 1797: the dance-drama "Tsumoru Koi Yuki no seki no To" is revived for the first time, at the Kiriza; Denkurô plays the role of Yoshimine Munesada [casting].
+6th lunar month of 1797: the dance-drama "Tsumoru Koi Yuki no seki no To" was revived for the first time, in Edo at the Kiriza; Denkurô played the role of Yoshimine Munesada [casting].

-1st lunar month of 1798: premiere at the Kiriza (Edo) of Namiki Gohei I's play "Tomioka Koi no Yamabiraki", commonly called "Ninin Shinbê"; Denkurô plays the role of the Shinbashi yaoya Isaburô [casting].
+1st lunar month of 1798: premiere at the Kiriza (Edo) of Namiki Gohei I's drama "Tomioka Koi no Yamabiraki", commonly called "Ninin Shinbê"; Denkurô played the role of the Shinbashi yaoya Isaburô [casting].

-7th lunar month of 1799: Denkurô appears on stage for the last time, at the Ichimuraza, playing 2 roles in the drama "Onna Moji Fude no Michinoku".
-He dies the 28th day of the 8th lunar month of 1799 [1] and his tombstone is located in the cemetery of the Reiganji temple in the district of Fukagawa.
+7th lunar month of 1799: Denkurô appeared on stage for the last time, in Edo at the Ichimuraza, playing 2 roles in the drama "Onna Moji Fude no Michinoku".

 Comments: